Alphabetical list:

 Acute prostatitis - diagnosis

 Acute prostatitis is relatively easy to diagnose due to its symptoms that suggest infection.
 The organism may be found in blood or urine, and some times in both.
 Common bacteria are Escherichia coli, Klebsiella, Proteus, Pseudomonas, Enterobacter, Enterococcus, Serratia, and Staphylococcus aureus.
 This can be a medical emergency in some patients and hospitalization with intravenous antibiotics may be required.
-A complete blood count reveals increased white blood cells.
-Sepsis from prostatitis is very rare, but ...Section: Prostatitis
+A complete blood ...Section: Prostatitis

 Other articles from the section: Prostatitis